Commission backtracks after Western Sahara 'mistake'

 The European Commission last week appeared to have changed its policy on the disputed territory of Western Sahara - only to immediately perform a U-turn.

-The Western Sahara is a disputed territory the size of the UK, which is claimed by Morocco.
+The Western Sahara is a territory around the size of the UK, occupied by Morocco, and considered by the United Nations as a "non-self-governing territory".

 Join EUobserver today